Sacramento's Gold Rush & Riverfront Weekend

 Where to Stay Tonight

-Central location provides walking access to both Old Sacramento and tomorrow's attractions, plus evening dining and entertainment options
+Central location provides easy walking access to both Old Sacramento and the Capitol for Day 2.

 Where to Stay Tonight